 HELP for applicants/approved providers

-Providers can apply to become approved to offer either FEE-HELP or VET FEE HELP to eligible students.
+Providers can apply to become approved to offer FEE-HELP to eligible students.

 FEE-HELP is for eligible fee-paying students enrolled in an accredited higher education course, such as undergraduate and postgraduate degrees, to pay all or part of their tuition fees.

-Once a provider is approved to offer HELP, there are many aspects that provides need to learn to ensure they meet the ongoing compliance requirements.
-This website provides information to assist providers in meeting their requirements.
-For detailed information about schedule and estimates, provider withdrawal processes, funding clusters and indexed rates, statistics and data reporting, ongoing financial requirements and access to the HELP IT System (HITS), providers can review either the Approved HEP information or Approved VET provider information pages.
+For detailed information about schedule and estimates, provider withdrawal processes, funding clusters and indexed rates, statistics and data reporting, ongoing financial requirements and access to the HELP IT System (HITS), providers can review either the Approved HEP information.

-For new information about HELP and any changes to the programme, providers can keep up to date with the HELP Noticeboard.
+For new information about HELP and any changes to the program, providers can keep up to date with the HELP Noticeboard.

 Our HELP Resources for providers include newsletters, the HITS user guides, legislation, guidelines and administrative documents.